nitindermohan/oak-new-docs/content/docs/manuals/advanced-cluster-setup.md

 curl -sfL https://raw.githubusercontent.com/oakestra/oakestra/develop/scripts/StartOakestraRoot.sh | sh -
 ```

-This script will download the required files to a directory called root_orchestrator.
+This script will download the required files to the directory `~/oakestra/root_orchestrator`.
 From there it will build the root orchestrator.

 ### Stand-alone Cluster Orchestrator